xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/bang-bang.md

 # Bang–bang ([wiki](https://en.wikipedia.org/wiki/Bang%E2%80%93bang_control))

 ## Introduction
 Although our previous controller was quite easy to implement and explain, there is no way for it to know, whether it reached the target or not.
+It pretty much just turns the motors on for a while and hopes for the best.

 Bang-bang aims to fix this problem by using [`feedback`](https://en.wikipedia.org/wiki/Feedback) from our robot.
 Feedback could be values from its [encoders](https://en.wikipedia.org/wiki/Encoder) (how far it has gone), [gyro](https://en.wikipedia.org/wiki/Gyroscope) (where it's pointing), or really anything else that we want to control.
 The important thing is that the data are `real-time` - the robot constantly gives feedback about what it's doing and the controller acts accordingly.

-Bang-bang is pretty much the very first idea that comes to mind when we have real-time position of the robot: return 1, until we pass the goal (and return 0 from the on)!
+Bang-bang is pretty much the very first idea that comes to mind when we have real-time data.
+When asked and we haven't passed the goal yet, return 1; else return 0.

 ---